MaryNydegger/486-SemesterProject/README.md

 # Movie Review Sentiment Analysis

 ### Overview
 * This project aims to perform sentiment analysis on a movie review dataset.
-The objective is to predict sentiment (positive or negative) based on textual content using machine learning techniques.
+The objective is to dive into sentiment (positive or negative) based on textual content using machine learning techniques.

 ### Goals
 * *Problem Statement*: Predict sentiment polarity in moview reviews.